 The cohort consists of four components designed to make it as easy as possible for you to add sustainability to your teaching:

-- Teaching Sustainability Retreat. iSEE will host a kickoff retreat in late Spring 2020.
+- Teaching Sustainability Retreat. iSEE will host a kickoff retreat in late spring.
 Attendees will work alongside subject matter experts from a varied array of disciplines to begin the development of lesson plans and exercises appropriate for courses in each attendee’s given field.

 - Feedback and Support.
-Throughout Summer 2020, iSEE and subject matter experts in sustainability will be on hand to provide feedback on your initial plans and course revisions.
+Throughout each summer, iSEE and subject matter experts in sustainability will be on hand to provide feedback on your initial plans and course revisions.

 - Fall Check-In.
-In November 2020, iSEE will host a luncheon for members of the cohort to discuss lessons learned, things that may bear revision in the future, and plans for the upcoming Spring 2021 semester.
+In November, iSEE will host a luncheon for members of the cohort to discuss lessons learned, things that may bear revision in the future, and plans for the upcoming spring semester.
 Participants reworking an existing course will be expected to submit their instruction plans around the time of this meeting.

 - A Stipend.
 Faculty or instructors of record will receive monetary support for their participation in the above components.